Slow-braised with sweet and savory sauce

 -

-a little hot sauce or Tabasco
+a dash of hot sauce or Tabasco

 -

-clarified butter or oil for frying
+Clarified butter or oil for searing

-Preparation in a Dutch oven
+Preparation in the Dutch Oven

 1. Preparation